gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship ).
 This article describes the program interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.

 > **Important notice**: The implementation is based on the interaction of two contracts: the main game contract and the bot contract that users will interact with during the game.
-To successfully load the game into the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.rs), it is imperative to begin by uploading the bot program.
+To successfully load the game into the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.rs), it is imperative to upload the bot program first.
 Subsequently, during the initialization phase of the main game contract, specifying the bot contract's address is a crucial step.

+Also everyone can play the game via this link - [Play Battleship](https://battleship.vara-network.io/) (VARA tokens are requred for gas fees).

 ## How to run